igorkosta/igorkosta.github.io/_posts/vue-router.md

 ---
 title: "Organize your routes with Vue Router"
 ---
 Everyone has its own view on how to organize the routes in a Single-Page Application-we’re not different.

 Since we’re using [Vue.js](https://vuejs.org/) in our current project, we’re also using the [Vue Router](https://router.vuejs.org/).

-Here we would like to describe the approach we took to organize our router and its routes.
+Here I would like to describe the approach we took to organize our router and its routes.
 We will probably change/improve the current state later on but for now I will describe the [status quo](https://en.wikipedia.org/wiki/Status_quo).

 ### Folder structure